kubeflow/arena/docs/cli/arena_submit_tfjob.md

   -p, --priority string              priority class name
       --ps int                       the number of the parameter servers.
       --ps-cpu string                the cpu resource to use for the parameter servers, like 1 for 1 core.
+      --ps-cpu-limit string          the cpu-limit resource to use for the parameter servers, like 1 for 1 core.
       --ps-gpus int                  the gpu resource to use for the parameter servers, like 1 for 1 gpu.
       --ps-image string              the docker image for tensorflow workers --ps-memory string             the memory resource to use for the parameter servers, like 1Gi.
+      --ps-memory-limit string       the memory limit resource to use for the parameter servers, like 1Gi.
       --ps-port int                  the port of the parameter server.
       --ps-selector strings          assigning jobs with "PS" role to some k8s particular nodes(this option would cover --selector), usage: "--ps-selector=key=value"
       --rdma                         enable RDMA